- Pets and Animals

 Las Vegas, Nevada

 There is so much entertainment and so many venues in Las Vegas, Nevada that it would require innumerable visits to take in all the sites.
-It has been my distinct pleasure to enjoy the Siegfried and Roy Show when it was still in operation at the Mirage Hotel and especially pleasurable to see their Secret Garden with the endangered animals including the White Tigers and White Lions of Timbavati among other rare species kept in that wonderful setting.
+It has been my distinct pleasure to enjoy the Siegfried and Roy Show when it was still in operation at the Mirage Hotel.
+It was especially pleasurable to see their Secret Garden with the endangered animals including the White Tigers and White Lions of Timbavati among other rare species kept in that wonderful setting.

-Behind the Mirage Hotel and Casino is a large pool in which Bottle-nosed Dolphins put on regular shows for the public.
+Behind the Mirage Hotel and Casino is a large pool in which bottle nose dolphins put on regular shows for the public.

-The Secret Garden is also in the back area of the Mirage and the friend that was accompanying me on our western vacation from Houston to California and back one year decided that it would be a nice break after looking at the array of spectacularly and inventively built hotels in Las Vegas to take a break and look at something a bit more "natural."
+The Secret Garden is also in the back area of the Mirage Hotel.
+The friend who was accompanying me on our vacation from Houston to California and back one year decided that it would be a nice break after looking at the array of spectacularly and inventively built hotels in Las Vegas to take a break and look at something a bit more "natural."

 They are such sweet looking creatures and seem to have a permanent smile on their faces.
 The dolphins did the usual flips and jumps in the air in unison following gestures from their trainers.

-It has been created as a sanctuary for some amazing animals that have become endangered in the wild and serves to not only house them in areas providing freedom of movement as well as areas in which to climb, play and interact with one another, but also to provide information about them and to raise people's awareness about these precious species of animals.
+It has been created as a sanctuary for some amazing animals that have become endangered in the wild.
+This space serves to not only house them in areas providing freedom of movement as well as areas in which to climb, play and interact with one another, but also to provide information about them and to raise people's awareness about these precious species of animals.

 The Striped White Tigers were once thought to be extinct but in 1951 a cub was discovered by the Maharaja of Rewa.